ibm-cloud-docs/watson-assistant/deploy-facebook.md

 1. Type the name of the page you created earlier.
 1. After the page comes up, click it, and then start chatting with the assistant.

 The welcome action is not processed by the Facebook Messenger integration.
-The welcome message is not displayed in Facebook Messenger like it is in the "Try it out" pane or in the assistant preview.
+The welcome message is not displayed in Facebook Messenger like it is in the assistant preview.
 It is not triggered from here because nodes with the `welcome` special condition are skipped in action flows that are started by users.
 Facebook Messenger waits for the user to initiate the conversation.

 <!--- For more information about how to set context variable values consistently at the start of a conversation, see [Starting the dialog](/docs/watson-assistant?topic=watson-assistant-dialog-start). --->